cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - nok: Generic t-adic NAF Key Generator cannot be started
 - Since Oracle changes the procedures for Java, it's often nt found.

-Generally we do not make extra efforts to support Wine.
+Generally we do not make extra efforts to support CT1 on Wine.
 Instead of that, please try the platform-independent version JCT which also runs under Linux (see chapter A.2).